vortexsys/artemis/README.md

 ## Requirements
 I only tested this project on Python 3.11

-Modules: Currently only datetime isn't preinstalled.
+Modules: Currently only datetime and requests aren't preinstalled.

 ## Developers
 Currently only [me (vortexsys)](https://github.com/vortexsys)